photoprism/photoprism-docs/docs/user-guide/organize/labels.md

 You can manually add new labels or edit/remove the ones that have been created by us.

 In Labels you find all labels of your photos and videos.
-You can star labels by clicking on the star.
+You can star labels by clicking :material-star:.
 Stared labels will be listed first.

-To see only labels with a high priority click on the eye button in the upper right corner.
+To see only labels with high priority click :material-eye: in the upper right corner.

 ![Screenshot](img/labels-1.png)